nopnop2002/esp-idf-w25q64/README.md

 # Note
 There is a example to build a FAT file system on External SPI FLSAH Memory is available [here](https://github.com/espressif/esp-idf/tree/master/examples/storage/ext_flash_fatfs).
-The ESP32's onboard FLASH is 4MByte, and you can secure up to about 3MByte of storage on the onboard FLASH.
+The ESP32's onboard FLASH is 4MByte, and you can reserve up to about 3MByte of storage on the onboard FLASH.
 With the large capacity SPI FLSAH Memory, you can add a large amount of storage.